open-policy-agent/opa/GOVERNANCE.md

 ## Changes in Maintainership

-New maintainers are proposed by an existing maintainer and are elected by a 2/3 majority organization vote.
+New maintainers are proposed by an existing maintainer and are elected by a 2/3 majority organization vote from other maintainers with the relevant area(s) of expertise.

 Maintainer status expires after 1 year but a request to self-renew can be made within 1 month of expiry.

 Maintainers can be removed by a 2/3 majority organization vote.

-## Approving PRs

-PRs may be merged after receiving at least two organization votes.

 ## Github Project Administration

-Maintainers will be added to the GitHub organization and added to the GitHub opa-maintainers team, and made a GitHub maintainer of that team.
+The MAINTAINERS.md file in this repository contains a set of OPA project maintainers and their area(s) of expertise.
+Maintainers will be added to the GitHub organization and added to the GitHub team(s) associated with repositories or areas of expertise that they maintain (e.g., `opa-maintainers`, `gatekeeper-maintainers`, etc.)

+## Conflict Resolution for Technical Decisions

+If a technical decision cannot be reached due to a dispute between two or more maintainers, an organization vote will be held by the maintainers with the relevant area(s) of expertise following the rules described above.

 ## Changes in Governance